apache/hudi/website/docs/disaster_recovery.md

 to assist in deleting a savepoint.
 Please do remember that cleaner may not clean the files that are savepointed.
 And so users should ensure they delete the savepoints from time to time.
 If not, the storage reclamation may not happen.

-## Conclusion
-Apache Hudi's savepoint and restore functionality might be very handy to handle disaster and recovery situations.
-If not, think about taking a backup of your entire table in cloud stores at regular cadence and then using them to restore it back.
-Also, care should be taken to ensure table does not have any operation in flight when such backup is happening.
-If not, the backup copy will have some intermittant state which is not a deirable one.
-Hope users find this very useful when they operate with Hudi tables.